-For NRZ models, it is assumed that the electrical interface to either the driver or the receiver is differential.
-Therefore, the sample values are assumed to be differential voltages centered nominally around zero volts.
-The algorithmic model's logic threshold may be non-zero, for example to model the differential offset of a receiver.
-However, that offset will usually be small compared to the input or output differential voltage.
+The sample values are nominally symmetric around zero volts.
+The algorithmic model's logic threshold may contain a residual non-zero offset, however, that offset will usually be small compared to the input or output differential voltage.

-The output waveform is expected to be the waveform at the decision point of the receiver (that is, the point in the receiver where the choice is made as to whether the data bit is a "1" or a "0").
+The output waveform is expected to be the waveform at the decision point of the receiver (that is, the point in the receiver where the choice is made as to whether the data bit is a "1" or a "0" for NRZ, or, in the case of PAMn, where the choice is made as to whether the symbol is a "0", "1", ... or "n-1").
 It is understood that for some receiver architectures, there is no one circuit node which is the decision point for the receiver.
 In such a case, the output waveform is expected to be the equivalent waveform that would exist at such a node, were it to exist.